 Yogurt and Ice Cream

-A live culture of micro-organisms (good bacteria) converts milkinto yogurtafter a fermentation process.
-A dose of fruits, sugarand other sweeteners may be then added to flavor the yogurt.
+A live culture of microorganisms (good bacteria) transforms milk into yogurt through a fermentation process.
+To enhance the flavor, a combination of fruits, sugar, and other sweeteners may be added to the yogurt.

-In comparison, a sweet treat has to contain 10% milk fat in order for it to be officially labeled as ‘ice cream.’
-This “cream” is the main difference between yogurt and ice cream and sets yogurt apart with its nutritional value.
+In contrast, a dessert must contain 10% milk fat to be officially labeled as 'ice cream.'
+This 'cream' distinction is a key factor setting yogurt apart and contributing to its nutritional value.

-Based on the definition above, one of the reasons why yogurtis deem healthier than ice cream is that it contains less to no fat at all.
-A regular cup of ice cream contains 280 calories, 5g of protein, 30g of carbohydrates, 28g of sugar, 15g of fat and 9g of saturated fat while a regular cup of yogurt (without toppings) contains 220 calories, 5g of protein, 40g of carbohydrates, 19g of sugar, 5g of fat and 3g of saturated fat.
+Based on the definition above, one of the reasons why yogurt is deemed healthier than ice cream is that it generally contains less fat.
+A regular cup of ice cream typically contains 280 calories, 5g of protein, 30g of carbohydrates, 28g of sugar, 15g of fat, and 9g of saturated fat.
+In comparison, a regular cup of yogurt (without toppings) contains 220 calories, 5g of protein, 40g of carbohydrates, 19g of sugar, 5g of fat, and 3g of saturated fat.

-Based on the nutritional values, it is clear that yogurt is the winner both in calories and fat content but take note that this is based on a plain yogurt, without any toppings.
-Also, it is important to note that frozen yogurt contains more calories and twice as much sugar than refrigerated ones!
+It is essential to note that these nutritional values are based on plain yogurt without any toppings.
+Additionally, it's important to be aware that frozen yogurt often contains more calories and twice as much sugar as refrigerated ones.

-Yogurt still has a better overall content than ice cream especially with its good bacteria (Streptococcus thermophilus and lactobacillus bulgaricus).
-But the truth is, most of those live bacteria don’t live long enough for you to obtain its benefits.
-Factors like high temperatures and manufacturing can kill those delicate bacteria which means that the amount of bacteria present in a frozen yogurt is a lot less than the yogurt where it was made from.
+While yogurt generally has a better overall content than ice cream, especially with its good bacteria (Streptococcus thermophilus and Lactobacillus bulgaricus), many of these live bacteria may not survive long enough to provide significant benefits.
+Factors like high temperatures and manufacturing processes can diminish these delicate bacteria, resulting in a lower count in frozen yogurt compared to the yogurt it originated from.

-In order for you to know if the yogurt you’re buying contains live and active cultures, look for the NYA Live & Active Cultures seal before buying.
+To ensure the yogurt you purchase contains live and active cultures, look for the NYA Live & Active Cultures seal.